After you apply – Residential tenancy cases

 We offer a range of support services, including interpreters, disability, security, family violence and Koori support.

-If you haven’t asked for support services when you applied, contact us as soon as you receive your notice of hearing.
+If you haven’t asked for support services when you applied, contact us as early as possible.

 VCAT cannot give legal advice about your case.
 If you need legal support see Legal and professional representation.